drivendataorg/prize-winner-template/example_submission/README.md

 │   └── scorer.py
 ├── README.md          <- The top-level README for developers using this project.
-├── requirements.txt   <- The requirements file for reproducing the analysis environment └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+├── requirements.txt   <- The requirements file for reproducing the analysis environment ├── Makefile           <- Makefile with commands like `make requirements` └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
 ```